kyhavlov/consul-alerting/README.md

 | `ignored_tags`     | Tags to ignore when using `distinct_tags`.
 Useful when excluding generic tags like "master" that are spread across multiple clusters.

 #### Handler Options
-Handlers must have `enabled = true` set in order to be active.
+Handlers must have `enabled = true` in order to be active.

 **stdout**